DingoRanchLabs/pBot/docs/source/index.rst

 What is PBot?
 =============

-PBot is a minimal, dockerized framework for building Discord chatbots.
+PBot is a minimal, dockerized framework for building chatbots on top of Discord.

 It's meant to serve as a base for your own business logic, abstracting away everything that isn't the fun parts of building a chatbot.
 Pbot revolves around